SushrutKerulkar/Twitter_Analysis/README.md

 A Data Pipeline which fetches data from the Twitter API, structures it and inserts into MS SQL Server Database.
 I have used SQLAlchemy for connecting database and Tweepy library to connect to Twitter API.
-I have experimented Object Oriented Python Programming for implementing this Data Pipeline.

 #################################################################################